getgrav/grav-learn/pages/08.advanced/06.scheduler/docs.16.md

 The Grav scheduler is controlled by a primary configuration file.
 This is located in `user/config/scheduler.yaml` and is required to have any job `enabled` in order to run.

-Below the configruation shows the jobs that are avialable and if they are enabled to run or not.
+Below the configruation shows the jobs that are available and if they are enabled to run or not.
 Simply set an entry to `disabled` to stop it from running.

 [prism classes="language-yaml line-numbers"]
 status: